AsaraSenaratne/anomaly-detection-kg/README.md

 ## Reading the results folder
 The results folder contains all graphs and other intermediary results files generated at different steps of program execution.
 CSV files are available to view the initial nodes dataset, any intermediary supporting datasets built (such as merged datasets) and SVM output.
 Visualization outputs are available as a tile plot and an association plot in .eps format.

+## Using the file fetch_anomalies.py
+Once the visualizations are generated, you can use the file named "fetch_anomalies.py" to fetch anomalous triples belonging to each anomalous cluster shown on the tile plot.
+Enter the file path, anomalous features as per the plot, and the binary pattern to get the anomalous triples saved in a .csv file.